Helioviewer-Project/JHelioviewer-SWHV/docs/image-buffer-cache.md

 - Failed handoffs are not tracked exhaustively.
 They are rare strays and are left to the weak reference plus `Cleaner` fallback by design.

-Changing this contract requires checking all decode-to-layer handoff paths and all render-side references that can keep an `ImageBuffer` alive.
-In particular, check `J2KView`, `URIView`, `ImageLayer`, `Layers`, and `GLImage` together.
+Changes to this contract should be reviewed across the whole decode-to-render path, not just in the class being edited.
+In particular, check `J2KView`, `URIView`, `ImageLayer`, `Layers`, `GLImage`, and any non-layer `View.DataHandler` implementation that receives `ImageBuffer`.